ArcHanaRai003/interactive-Learning-Module/README.md

 Make sure to have JavaScript enabled for a smooth quiz experience.
 Compatibility
 The application is designed to work on modern web browsers.
 Ensure your browser is up to date for the best experience.

-Future Enhancements
-Include more quizzes for additional topics.
-Implement a scoring system and user feedback.
-Add multimedia elements for a more engaging experience.